boyden/boyden.github.io/_pages/about.md

 My primary research interests lie in computational pathology, focusing on the quantitative analysis of pathology images.
 I am dedicated to developing advanced models with the long-term goal of reducing pathologists' workload and improving patients' survival.
 I have published 5+ papers with <a href='https://scholar.google.com/citations?user=fSOIIQMAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.

-**I am actively seeking a PostDoc or Research Associate position in computational pathology starting in the summer of 2024.
-Feel free to <a href="mailto:libao1506@mail.ustc.edu.cn">Email</a> me if you are interested in my research.**

 My research interest includes:
 - Computational Pathology